stelzinga/MF/Management_Framework-Appendix.md

 - Committee

 ### Rules
+Rules define boundaries for an Activity in the form of:
+- External laws, regulations, guidances etc. and/or
+- Internal policies, guidelines, requirements

-Rules define all external laws, regulations, guidances etc. and/or internal policies to which the Activity is subject.
-Put simply, Rules in the Oversight Framework, define the constraints imposed on how an Activity can be performed or should be performed.
+Put simply, Rules in the Oversight Framework, define the constraints imposed on *how* an Activity can or should be performed.
 It thus also defines what the Activity should be measured against.

 ### Processes
 Processes are specific Steps applied to some Input to yield some form of Output which is reflected in Results.
 Weaknesses in Processes can result in Rules not being observed.

 ### Resources
+Resources are either:
+- Staff and/or Suppliers involved in operating Processes or
+- Assets that embed Processes like Systems.

-Resources are either some Input for Processes and/or Assets in the form of Systems that embed Processes.
-It includes Referential or Configuration that drives how Systems in scope of the oversigh operate and it includes documentation on a broad scooe e.g., how Rules have been interpreted, how Process work, how Systems have been designed including validation or approval if relevant, etc. Resources are maintained through Processes.
+Assets include Referential or Configuration that drive how Systems operate and it includes documentation on a broad scope e.g., how Rules have been interpreted, how Processes work, how Systems have been designed including validation or approval if relevant, etc.
+Resources are maintained through Processes.
 Weaknesses in Resources can result in Rules not being observed.

 ### Results
 Results reflect direct or indirect output of Processes and Systems.
-Direct output is in the form of Services or Products and indirect output is in the form of Revenue, Cost and Risk.
-Results include reports reflects the provision of any required or elected internal or external information on Processes, Resources, Results or Controls.
-This includes reports in relation to performance, regulatory breaches, incidents, etc. low quality, or off-target results can lead to Rules not being observed.
+Direct output relates to output from Services or Products.
+Indirect output is related to Revenue, Cost,  Risk and Image.
+Results can also include required or elected internal or external Information *related* to Results e.g., Information  on Processes, Resources and Controls (see below).
+Duch information includes reports in relation to performance, regulatory breaches, incidents, etc. Low quality, or off-target Results can lead to Rules not being observed.

 ### Controls
 Controls are specific Processes, including embedded in Systems, that verify that above Processes, Resources and Results are as expected per the Rules.
 Controls include independent review by internal or external auditors.

 ### Roles & Responsibilities
-The Roles & Responsibilities or R&R define what Staff or Groups of Staff are expected to do when performing Processes, and when developing or maintaining Assets.
+The Roles & Responsibilities or R&R define what Staff and Suppiers are expected to do when performing Processes, and when developing or maintaining Assets.
 Poorly designed or poorly defined R&R can result in Rules not being observed.

 ### Committee
-A Committee is a recurring meeting that relevant,, senior, members attend with the aim to make decisions for one or more proposals based on information in relation to one or more topics.
+A Committee is a recurring meeting that relevant senior members attend with the aim to make decisions for one or more proposals based on Information in relation to one or more topics in the scope of the oversight.
 Committees are framed by the Terms of Reference.
 For more details see [## Committee] below.
-The decisions are made on the basis of metrics like KPI, KRI, that are relevant to the scope of the oversight.
+The decisions are made on the basis of metrics like KPI, KRI relevant to the scope of the oversight.

 ### Alternative Approaches
 Above structure is indicative and considered a bare minimum.
 It is possible to add layers or to become more granular for specific topics.
 For example, if external reporting to a Regulator is essential it can become a topic on its own, or if a specifc type of Risk is essential it can be isolated from Results.